Project-MONAI/tutorials/automl/DiNTS/README.md

 # Automated Deep Netork Search Examples

 In this tutorial, we present an automated deep network design (AutoML) pipeline for 3D meidcal image segmentation.
-The dataset used in this tutorial is the Task09 spleen CT image from [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
+The dataset used in this tutorial is the Task09 spleen CT image and Task07 pancreas MRI image from [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
 The implementation is based on:

 Yufan He, Dong Yang, Holger Roth, Can Zhao, Daguang Xu: "DiNTS: Differentiable Neural Network Topology Search for 3D Medical Image Segmentation".
 In CVPR (2021). [paper](https://openaccess.thecvf.com/content/CVPR2021/papers/He_DiNTS_Differentiable_Neural_Network_Topology_Search_for_3D_Medical_Image_CVPR_2021_paper.pdf)